Urban heat and growing seasons

 The closest climate station to me is located within Central Park.
 It turns out that this climate station is very old and has a lot of history.
 I also wanted to help my mom plan her garden in Central Jersey so I looked up the frost dates for her area as well.

+By comparing these four cities' grow season trends, it is fair to say that urban heat does have a significant impact on the rate in which grow seasons are increasing in length.
 At face value, it may seem that extended growing seasons would be a good thing for agriculture.
-However, there are so many more ecological factors that are impacted by warmer climates that could hinder agriculture (See the NCA link above for specifics).
+However, there are so many more environmental factors that are impacted by warmer climates that could hinder agriculture (See the NCA link above for specifics).
 As a quote from the NCA3 summary puts it:

 “Some aspects of our economy may see slight near-term improvements in a modestly warmer world.
 However, the continued warming that is projected to occur without substantial and sustained reductions in global greenhouse gas emissions is expected to cause substantial net damage to the U.S. economy throughout this century, especially in the absence of increased adaptation efforts.”